ArktisRav/ArktisRav/README.md

 ### Heyo!
 I am ArktisRäv.
 I am a Junior Highschool Student as of Aug 2020.
-I am program in JavaScript & Visual Basic.
+I [currently] program in JavaScript & Visual Basic.
 My current project is a dumb discord bot that makes things do things.

 <!--
 **ArktisRav/ArktisRav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.